thelegendaryarticuno/water-deterioration/readme.md

 Models were trained and experimentation performed in Kaggle: **Predictive Precision Notebook**
 Kaggle link: https://www.kaggle.com/code/namanmani/predctive-precision

 > This repository contains only the serving layer (FastAPI + static frontend) and pre-trained model artifacts.
-Training code, detailed EDA, and experimentation are in the Kaggle notebook linked above.
+Training code, detailed EDA, and experimentation are in the Kaggle notebook linked above and a detailed explanation of code has been done there.

 ---